Tonka bean oil

 Besides its fragrant properties, coumarin is also used as a fixing essence and widely used for this purpose in perfumery.
 Moreover, it serves as an ingredient in soap-making.

-This extract has been widely used for flavoring pipe tobacco and alcoholic beverages (whiskey and vermouth).
+The tonka bean oil has been widely used for flavoring pipe tobacco and alcoholic beverages (whiskey and vermouth).
 Demand declined after regulatory bodies in the US and Europe imposed restrictions on its oral use due to coumarin’s anticoagulant properties.
 Therefore, the marketing of seed oil as a food or dietary supplement is prohibited.

 The extract from the bark of tonka bean is popularly used as an antispasmodic and general tonic.
-At high dose, it also contains properties that stimulate sweat and restore menstrual flow.
+At a high dose, it also contains properties that stimulate sweat and restore menstrual flow.